How much is a bale of used clothes in Nigeria 2019: Where To Buy Second Hand Clothes In Bulk (Where Can I Buy Bales of Second Hand Clothes)

 Now, here is the contact of the supplier.
 For bales price inquiry – where to buy, how to buy and what to buy; please kindly feel free to contact

 Mondays – Fridays 9:00AM – 5:00PM (please only place a call during the specified business hours)

 He has all the current prices you need.
-He will guide you, so feel free to ask a lot of questions.
+He will guide you, so feel free to ask questions.

 If you carefully follow the instructions I have given you right here in this post, just the way I have outlined it for you, you will be successful.